What Is Agile Methodology

 Allows for Change

-While the focus should be to deliver the agreed subset of the products features, Agile processes create an opportunity to continually reprioritize and refine the product backlog.
+While the focus should be to deliver the agreed subset of the features of the product, Agile processes create an opportunity to continually reprioritize and refine the product backlog.
 These changes can be added to the next iteration so the new changes can be introduced within a few weeks.

 Focuses on Business Value